- Clean Energy Research Group

 Diplomacy, Defense and Development

 While my primary research focus is on Japan’s relations with other countries, I have broader interests in the Asia-Pacific region and trans-Pacific relations, including Canada-Asia relations.
 I also study “grand strategy”—the government’s holistic plan to use defense, economic and cultural policies as a set.
-I love to read and use historical materials, including diplomatic archives in my research.

 - 2019.
 Daisenryakuron: Kokusai chitsujo wo meguru tatakai to Nihon (On Grand Strategy: The Struggle over International Order and Japan) (Tokyo: Keiso Shobo).